 Engine oil lubricates moving parts to keep your engine working properly.
 An oil and filter change is the most essential form of car maintenance, so you should make sure you change it every 10,000 miles.
 You risk expensive engine damage again if you try to run your engine without oil!

 The release of brake fluid is what slows the car down and helps it stop.
-Your brakes cant work effectively without regular brake fluid changes and checks.
+Your brakes can't work effectively without regular brake fluid changes and checks – neglecting this could result in a dangerous accident.

 Driving with tyres set to the wrong pressure dramatically increase your tyre wear.
 This leads to a lack of grip and low tyre pressure increases your chances of a blowout (when the tyre explodes).